Application for Certification

 As set by the Ministry of Health, the Speech and Hearing Health Professionals Regulation outlines the higher-risk practices that require certification before a registrant can perform them independently.
 Certified practices involve above entry level requirements but may or may not involve restricted activities.

 Certified Practice (CP) certificates provide registrants with independence and autonomy in specific practice areas that involve above entry level requirements.
 To be granted certification, registrants must first complete the relevant certification program.
-The Certified Practice & Above Entry Level Practice Standard of Practice outlines overall certification program requirements and the overall certification process.
+The Certified Practice & Above Entry Level Practice Standard of Practice (PDF) outlines overall certification program requirements and the overall certification process.

 Certification Programs